 Oregon law requires you to successfully complete one of two approved TEAM OREGON basic courses before you apply for a motorcycle endorsement:

 Driver and Motor Vehicles (DMV) waives both the state knowledge and on-cycle skills tests for BRT.
 If you take eRider™ Basic, DMV waives the on-cycle skills test, but you will still be required to take the state knowledge test.

 21 or Older – Basic or Intemediate

 Oregon law requires you to successfully complete one of four approved TEAM OREGON courses before you apply for a motorcycle endorsement:

 If you take BRT, Driver and Motor Vehicles (DMV) waives both the state knowledge and on-cycle skills tests to earn your license.
 If you take IRT, or eRider™ Basic or eRider™ Intermediate, DMV waives the on-cycle skills test, but you will still be required to take the state knowledge test.

 All applicants for a first-time motorcycle endorsement (new riders) are required to take a course.
 Riders who already have a motorcycle endorsement, including those from other states, are not required to take a course – although it is encouraged.

 Course graduates must apply for a motorcycle endorsement at DMV to complete the licensing process.
 DMV recommends you fill out a driver’s license application form in advance.
 Be prepared to show your course completion card, proper ID and proof of legal presence, take a vision screening test and pay the fee(s) for the endorsement.

-Riders of three-wheeled motorcycles are required to have a motorcycle endorsement.
-However, you may apply for a restricted (3W-only) motorcycle endorsement at DMV.
+Riders of three-wheelers are required to have a motorcycle endorsement.
+However, you may apply for a restricted (3W-only) endorsement at DMV.
 Applicants must pass the DMV knowledge and riding tests to qualify, but are not required to complete a rider training course.